 Thankfully mother heard Dawn’s calls and got there in time.
 And not a moment too soon!
 I don’t remember anything after trying to reach the swing with my foot unsuccessfully!
 Someone was watching out for me.

 Am I Just Lucky?

-My husband once told me how unfair it was that I was so lucky.
-He used this analogy about his luck versus mine: If there was a bear in a dark room and he went in not knowing the bear was there, he would exit on the other side of the room badly mauled.
-But if I went in under the same circumstances I would exit on the other side and when told about the bear, I would say incredulously: “There was a bear in there???”
+My husband once told me, :”It’s not fair that you are so lucky!”
+He used this analogy about his luck versus mine: If there was a bear in a dark room and I went in, not knowing the bear was there, I would exit on the other side of the room badly mauled.
+But if you went in under the same circumstances, you would exit on the other side of the room and when told about the bear, you would say incredulously: “There was a bear in there???”

 Bad things have happened to me, just like everyone else.
 But for some reason my life has been spared.
 I hope it is because I have a purpose to fulfill yet.

 I almost died when I had abdominal surgery.
 I had been on a medicine that prevented extra heartbeats from occurring which also slowed and regulated my heart.
 While the surgeon was operating, my heart slowed way down.
 The anesthesiologist quickly gave me a drug to counter the effects of the medicine and speed my ticker back up again.
 Boy was I surprised to hear about that afterward!

 My life was spared yet again many years ago after working a 12 hour night shift in ICU, I came home to find that my baby boy and husband were quite sick from a virus.
 I think they had been vomiting so they both needed my help at least for the first part of the day after I got home.
 They seemed to improve as the day wore on.